EmilyELopez/emilyelopez.github.io/_pages/teaching.md

 One of the joys of studying mathematics is sharing it with others.
 As a firm believer of [Professor Federico Ardila's Axioms of Mathematics](https://fardila.com/), I am actively involved in promoting better access for underrepresented groups in math and science.
 Along the way, I have met some pretty amazing people to work in outreach projects.

 * In Summer 2024, I mentored two undergraduate students in creating with a Causal Inference Python Library alongside [Mayleen Cortez](https://www.mayleencortez.com/) and [Matt Eichorn](https://maeichho.github.io/).
 * I was a 2023 - 2024 Center for Applied Mathematics Peer Mentoring Program Co-Coordinator with Mayleen Cortez and Tayler Fernandez-Nunez.
-The Peer Mentoring Program aims to support first-year Applied Math PhD students transitioning to the demands of graduate school.
+The Peer Mentoring Program supports first-year Applied Math PhD students transitioning to the demands of graduate school.
 * I served as the student coordinator of the 2021 [Summer Institute in Mathematics and Science](https://sims.csep.ucsb.edu/), a 3-week academic preparation and research training program for incoming first-year students intending to enroll at UCSB directly from high school in the Fall 2024.

 <div class="row mt-3">